Carbon-for-Developers/carbon-sdks/python/README.md

 ##### enable_file_picker: `bool`<a id="enable_file_picker-bool"></a>

 Enable integration's file picker for sources that support it.
-Supported sources: BOX, DROPBOX, SHAREPOINT, GOOGLE_DRIVE, ONEDRIVE
+Supported sources: DROPBOX, GOOGLE_DRIVE, BOX, ONEDRIVE, SHAREPOINT

 #### ⚙️ Request Body<a id="⚙️-request-body"></a>